thesephist/ink/README.md

 ## Development

 Ink is currently a single go package.
-Run `go run .` to execute the binary.
+Run `go run .` to run from source, and `go build -ldflags="-s -w"` to build the release binary.

 The `ink` binary takes in scripts from standard input, unless at least one `-input` flag is provided, in which case it reads from the filesystem.

+### IDE support

-Ink also has a vim syntax definition file, under `utils/ink.vim`.
+Ink currently has a vim syntax definition file, under `utils/ink.vim`.
+I'm also hoping to support Monaco / VSCode's language definition format soon.